aws-samples/eks-workshop-v2/website/docs/introduction/setup/your-account/index.md

 This section outlines how to set up the environment to run the labs in your own AWS account.

 The first step is to create an IDE with the provided CloudFormation template.
 The easiest way to do this is using AWS CloudShell in the account you will be running the lab exercises.
-Open CloudShell with the link below or following (this documentation)[https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#launch-region-shell]:
+Open CloudShell with the link below or following [this documentation](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#launch-region-shell):

 https://console.aws.amazon.com/cloudshell/home